 Marriage and couples counseling is one of the most demanding and exciting types of counseling.
 It requires a broad knowledge and understanding of individuals, personality development, family dynamics, and what works in romantic relationships.
 My approach to couples is heavily influenced by the research of John M. Gottman, Ph.D. formerly of the University of Washington’s “love lab”.
 Gottman is the psychology equivalent of a rock star.
 In a field claiming to be a science of human behavior but with a dismal track record of predicting behavior or even giving clear concise advice based in scientific findings, Dr. Gottman’s longitudinal research on marriages and romantic relationships stands out for it’s stunning ability to predict relationship satisfaction and longevity with accuracy over 90%.
 His findings are scientifically sound and easily translated into practice – the dream of every clinical researcher.
 I continue to participate in training and consultation with the Gottman institute.
 As of 2017 this includes reviewing video recordings of my work to continue to learn from the most expert clinicians in the field.
 I ask all my couples clients to allow HIPAA secure video recording to continue my training but also so you can benefit indirectly from potentially having the top experts in the world reviewing our work.
 For more information on the Gottman Institute, see www.gottman.com.

 Bill Doherty is another major influence on my work, helping me to appreciate the importance of being pro-marriage and pro-relationship when working with couples.
 Barry McCarthy is one of the best author I’ve encountered for information on couples sexual health and sexual intimacy.
+His informed and thoughtful style with a focus on practical effectiveness is a standard I strive to reach.

 One of the great gifts I received from Adlerian professors and mentors is a holistic and common-sense understanding of children that engenders great respect for children and avoids a lot of the nonsense the field of psychology perpetuates about children and how to work with them.
 Most of this nonsense is variations on rewards and punishment and efforts to control the child, repackaged with theoretical jargon of clinical fads occurring every four or five years.
 I believe the mark of an excellent pediatric or family psychologist is the ability to help deal with the common and routine struggles in family life, as well as disorders such as ADD/ADHD.
 The Adlerians provided me a wealth of wisdom and practical know-how in helping parents cope with common yet stressful challenges of family life.